Calculating Holiday Pay- What Do I Need To Know?

 It is unclear at this point when the government will formally make the aforementioned changes to legislation or introduce new legislation following recommendations as appropriate.
 This will likely take time to be implemented, if the changes are likely to take place prior to the next general election should be confirmed in coming months.
 Employers should stay up to date with developments in this area and seek legal advice to ensure compliance with any changes to the law.

-If you have any queries on calculating holiday pay, please do not hesitate to get in contact with Katie Dunn, or your usual People team contact.
+If you have any queries on calculating holiday pay, please do not hesitate to get in contact with Ailsa Smillie, or your usual People team contact.

 How AAB can help